 “Don’t be afraid,” it said.
 Despite the soothing tone in the shadow’s voice, Roderigo began to feel uneasy again.
 The shadow’s eyes squinted to focus on him.
 Despite their owner’s kind demeanor, they seemed cold, as if their owner had seen all there was in the world and cared for little of it.

 Roderigo placed his hands in his lap, doing the best to relax.
-His prior fears aside, something about the situation bothered him–the fire was bright and burned hot, but made no smoke, and the wagon was too old and rickety to have made it down in one piece.
-Even if by some miracle it had, what little he could make out of the figure before him seemed very frail.
-Roderigo knew he should ask how the man–if it was a man–had accomplished this feat, but he couldn’t form the words.
+Although he could no longer remember his prior thoughts, he remained unnerved about the inexplicable nature of his scene before him–the fire was bright and burned hot, but made no smoke, and the wagon was far too old and rickety to have made it down in one piece.
+Even if by some miracle it had, he was still under the impression that the man before him was ancient and frail–far too frail, in fact, to have made the descent at all.
+Roderigo knew he should ask how the man–if it was a man–had accomplished this feat, but a strange feeling in his head seemed to lock his tongue, and he could not form the words necessary to do so.

 The figure spoke.
 “I understand your name is Roderigo Somers.
 Wonderful name, if I do say so.
-Definitely an interesting choice for a man of Celtic descent, but that’s of no concern to me.
-I’m sure there’s a story behind it, but all names have a story behind them.”
+Definitely an interesting choice for a man of Gaelic descent, but that’s of no concern to me.
+I’m sure there’s a story behind it, but that’s true of all names.”

 “That’s unimportant,” The shadow said.
-Its smile was now more ragged, but this somehow made the figure seem less dangerous, if still a bit off.
+Its smile was now more ragged, but this somehow made the figure seem kinder, if a bit uncanny.
 “I know many things about you, after all.
 I know that you served in the military, and that you risked your life more than once.
-I know that you toyed with the saber and foil years ago–and I know that, while you were never a master of these weapons, you are competent enough to use such a weapon if the need arises.
-But more importantly, I know about the battles you’ve had with your mind.
-That itself is something I’m definitely interested in.
+I know that you toyed with the saber and shinai years ago; and I know that while you were never a master of either of these weapons, you were recognized for your skill in both, and that you are competent enough to use such a weapon if the need arises.
+But more importantly, I know about the battles you’ve had with your own mind.
+That is something I’m definitely interested in.
 I want my new protege to know how that feels.
 It would give him a unique insight into the problems he would have to face.”

 “I don’t follow.”

 “Oh?” the shadow snorted.
-It was quiet for a moment, and then it smiled again.
 “I’m sorry if that was too fast for you.
 Those details will become clear soon enough.
 I would like to make a bit of a deal with you though, before we go any further.”
+The tone was strangely sincere.

 “Deal?”
 Roderigo asked.

 What the hell?
 That statement made Roderigo feel very strange.
 No, it was more than than what it said.
-It was as if the old hermit were reaching inside his skull, feeling around in his mind for something that went beyond simple words.
+It was as if the old hermit himself were now rummaging through his thoughts, feeling around in his mind for something that went beyond simple words.
 He felt compelled to answer.
 “Yes,” Roderigo replied.
-“I was born on June 16, to be precise.”
+“I was born on April 16, to be precise.”

 He didn’t want to say that.
 He didn’t know why he did.
-Roderigo was very nervous now, a little frightened even; something was going on besides the conversation, something subtle and unkind.
+Roderigo was becoming frightened again; something was going on besides the conversation, something subtle and unkind.

 “I’m sure when you joined the Navy, you didn’t expect to go as far as you did.
 What was your rank when you got your discharge?
 Petty Officer First Class, am I correct?”